Panzerschrek/U-00DC-Sprache-site/_posts/2023-08-11-dead-code-checks.md

 ### Useless expressions detection

-One of possible function/block body elements is a simple expression element.
+One of possible function/block body elements is the simple expression element.
 It is designed primary for cases, like calling functions with side-effects.
 But syntactically nobody prevents a programmer to use other kinds of expressions but function calls.